nightwatchjs/mobile-helper-tool/README.md

 | ---------- | ------------------------------------------------------ |
 | --device   | Show a list of all the connected real devices and AVDs |
 | --avd      | Show a list of all the currently installed AVDs        |

+For more details on the usage of the `list` subcommand, please refer to [this doc](docs/subcommands/list.md).

 #### 3. install